-Teeth can become dull, yellow, or stained from a variety of reasons.
-The most common causes of tooth staining and discoloration comes from the foods and beverages we eat such as coffee, tea, berries, red wine and deeply-colored spices.
+Teeth can become dull, yellow, or stained for a variety of reasons.
+The most common causes of tooth staining and discoloration come from the foods and beverages we eat such as coffee, tea, berries, red wine, and deeply-colored spices.
 These foods and beverages contain pigments that stain teeth, and food coloring in prepared food can also cause discoloration.
 Foods high in certain acids, including citrus fruits, can temporarily cause enamel to soften, making it easier for stains to penetrate.
-Tobacco use is also a common cause yellow or brown stains.
+Tobacco use is also a common cause of yellow or brown stains.
 Poor oral hygiene habits can also contribute to a dingy, dull appearance.

 What happens during the whitening process?